-A robust support team should be guiding you and available to answer questions as needed.
-Choose a vendor that has a team of professionals with expertise in higher education and deep knowledge of how to use their software to meet your institution’s needs.
+A robust support team should guide you and answer questions as needed.
+Choose a vendor with a team of professionals well versed in higher education.
+They should understand how their software can meet your institution’s needs.
 This is at least as important as any other feature or benefit on offer.

 5. Look beyond the window dressing.

 The vendor you choose should combine a deep knowledge of higher education with technical skills.
 It’s easy to be reassured by a software vendor with knowledge of academia, but keep in mind that this doesn't necessarily ensure programming excellence, useful workflows, or effective data capture and reporting.